yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 The project is about exploring the digital tools we use and how we use them.
 The overarching goal is to integrate technology into the humanities and to integrate the humanities into technology.
 We aim to elevate the processes of tool building to the status of research in the humanities.
 Engaging these traditionally less-technical students and scholars with technology empowers them to proactively develop their own tools, as well as to more deeply reflect on their use of these tools in their research.
 Once comfortable doing that, they can collaborate with others within academia and with business and cultural instutitions to make technological innovations that impact a wider audience.
 As humanities students are disproportionately female, encouraging technology within this faculty will be a concrete step towards evaporating the mindset that technology is naturally dominated by men.

 We seek to do this in two ways.
 First, by fostering interplay between humanities and technology within the humanities faculty.
 This is already set to be done by introducing introducing programming to humanities students through coursework.
 We have three courses already incorporated into the curriculum on programming basics.
 The course "Art, Science, and Technology" is running now, and the courses "Coding the Humanities" and "From Objected Data" will both begin in September 2014.
 Increasing the number of humanities students and scholars with programming skills through this coding platform will allow them to shape and create digital tools that meet their particular research needs and encourage new forms of learning, teaching and knowledge production.
 This skillset will sensitize the participants to their technological environment and make them aware of the challenges and opportunities ITC offers for humanities research.
 Coding knowledge makes those in the humanities more employable because humanities students and scholars will increasingly need to be able to read and write code.

 To enrich these courses and expand the coding platform, we seek funding to offer three PhD positions related to relationships between humanities and technology.
 Each project will address a key aspect of the overall objective to foster connections between technology and humanities.

 The first project will address the Physical Lab element, and will involve a PhD student working part-time as an embedded researcher in a separate institution.
 The project will investigate sustainable forms of knowledge transfer and creative and collaborative work practices in combined digital and physical learning environments.
-SHOULD WE IDENTIFY DARK HORSE AS THE COMPANY?
+SHOULD WE IDENTIFY DARK HORSE AS THE COMPANY? //YEEHAA: NO keep it general here//

 The second project will relate to the core project of the coding platform.
 The PhD student will research how to reflect on tools through coding.
 S/he will conceptualize, plan, monitor, and program the coding platform.
 This PhD will serve as a way of measuing the development and success of the platform over four years.
 This researcher will be well integrated into the context of the university's department of digital humanities, and will also collaborate with private and public partners.